Equitable School Facilities

 Climate-Resilient California Schools: A Call to Action

-In February 2023, Stanford Medicine’s Center for Innovation in Global Health, UC Berkeley’s Center for Cities and Schools, UndauntedK12, and Ten Strands released Climate-Resilient California Schools: A Call to Action.
+In 2023 we published this report with Stanford Medicine’s Center for Innovation in Global Health, CC+S, UndauntedK12, and Ten Strands.
 The report provides a comprehensive look at climate-driven impacts on California’s children, drawing together research from the pediatric, public health, climate, and education fields.
 The report was developed with input from a statewide coalition of nearly 50 stakeholders – including doctors, medical and environmental health researchers, educators, youth and community groups.

 Education Equity Requires Modern School Facilities